 - Assuming Cremation is "Immediate": Legal permits and waiting periods mean the process usually takes 3–7 days.

-- Not Factoring in Estate Value: Before spending heavily, it is wise to use an Estate Value Calculator to see what funds are available for final expenses.
+- Not Factoring in Estate Value: Before spending heavily, take stock of available assets—bank accounts, life insurance, and any prepaid plans—to see what funds are realistically available for final expenses.

 Frequently Asked Questions